k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 1. Uncheck the **Override** checkbox on the Baseline rule to remove all overrides at once.
 2. Click the **revert** icon in the lower left side of the screen to reset the plugin's order to the original order.
 3. Click the **revert** icon in the lower right side of the screen to reset the plugin's updated settings.
+   * Note that if this is a project-level plugin, reverting back to the baseline will delete it (since this plugin is not part of the baseline).

 ### Project Rules